Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Is the training mandatory, or is it performance-critical?

 Mandatory training (compliance, safety, policy) needs to be consistent and complete.
 Everyone gets the same course, and it has to stand up to audit.
-Clarity matters more than production extras.
-Performance-critical training (sales enablement, clinical decision-making, leadership development) needs to actually change behaviour on the job, which justifies more investment in design, scenarios, and spaced repetition.
+Performance-critical training (sales enablement, clinical decision-making, leadership development) needs to actually change behavior on the job, which justifies more investment in design, scenarios, and spaced repetition.

 Mandatory training usually belongs in a productized tier.
 Performance-critical training often justifies custom.